dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Joel Dietz:**
-um well I personally don't like voting interesting let off even on building voting systems because it takes time and
+well I personally don't like voting interesting let off even on building voting systems because it takes time and
 I have a lot of time there's other